htlin222/garden/content/Risk factors for bloodstream infections.md

 ---
 title: Risk factors for bloodstream infections
 ---
-# Risk factors for bloodstream infections
+sk factors for bloodstream infections

 (JAMA 2012;308:502; CID;2020;71)
 * Syndromes with high likelihood of bacteremia: